 You may know this about me, but if not: I love Popsicles.
 I love them for snacks, desserts, and every eating opportunity in between.
 I find that they are a fun way to serve up ingredients the kids may not otherwise want to eat—which is where this recipe comes in!

 After I shared my Chocolate Avocado Pudding recipe, a few people told me on Instagram that they were great as pudding pops.
-I finally got around to trying it myself and WOAH, they were so right!
+I tried it myself and WHOA, they were so right!
+They are an easy homemade option when you’re craving a pudding pop or Fudgsicle.

 Ingredients You Need